 The is looking at options for expanding rapid transit south of the Fraser River.
 TransLink and the Province of BC are funding and leading this study, with participation from the City of Surrey, City of Langley, and Metro Vancouver.

 All services in Surrey are provided by TransLink through 2 wholly owned subsidiaries, Coast Mountain Bus Company (CMBC) and British Columbia Rapid Transit Company (BCRTC).
 But, the City of Surrey shares responsibility with Tranlink for passenger facilities and pathways to access transit.

 Contact TransLink for:

-Contact our Traffic Operations team for requests for bus shelters, garbage cans, or crosswalks at bus stops
+Contact our Traffic Operations team for requests for garbage cans or crosswalks at or within close proximity of bus stops

-Contact our Transportation Planning team for requests for sidewalks near bus stops.
+Contact our Transportation Planning team for requests for transit shelters or sidewalks at or near bus stops.